 Kirkwhelpington lies by the Wansbeck river, close to the A696 Newcastle to Jedburgh road to the west of Wallington and Cambo.
 St Bartholemew’s church at Kirkwhelpington, was the place where the Reverend John Hodgson wrote the greater part of his classic seven volume History of Northumberland between 1823 and 1832.
 The village is also noted as the burial place of Charles Algernon Parsons, (1854 – 1931), the inventor of the steam turbine engine.

 Kirkharle: Capability Brown Country

-South of Kirkwhelpington is Kirkharle, the birthplace of Lancelot Brown the landscape gardener, (1716 – 1783), who was more famously known as ‘Capability’ Brown.
+South of Kirkwhelpington is Kirkharle, the birthplace of Lancelot Brown (1716-1783), the famed landscape gardener known as ‘Capability’ Brown.
 He acquired this name from his usual saying when presented with a new plot of land that ‘it has capabilities’.

 Brown began his career as a gardener on the Kirkharle estates, where he learned his trade before leaving Northumberland in 1739.
 He went on to become the head gardener at Windsor and at Hampton Court and was responsible for laying out the famous gardens at Kew and at Blenheim Palace.